Types of Degrees Insurance Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Insurance, too.
-About 5.2% of those with this major are international students.
+Insurance appeals to people across the globe.
+About 4.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia